Slow cooked Oxtail

 Oxtail is the tail of a cow.
 It is traditionally a fairly cheap cut of meat and your butcher is likely to have some hidden away if it is not on display.

 My butcher had some frozen pieces which he cut with a band saw for me.
 I let them defrost in the fridge first for a day before I cooked them.

 My oxtail cuts were not that thick, which is great as you need less juice in the pan, but it meant less meat per cut.
-A slightly longer cut would perhaps be better.
+A slightly thicker cut would perhaps be better next time.

 I do not have a slow cooker so I have made this in my trusty Le Creuset casserole dish (Dutch oven) in the oven.
 But you can also make this meal in a slow cooker or crockpot.Le Creuset 5 Quart Oval French Oven